amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 * invoke a dApp script;
 * sign an exchange order.

+Application developers can use [Signer](/en/building-apps/waves-api-and-sdk/client-libraries/signer) library together with [ProviderMetamask](https://github.com/wavesplatform/provider-metamask) to sign and send transactions on behalf of the MetaMask user.

 MetaMask support is added in node version 1.4.0 and enabled by feature #17 “Ride V6”.
 Versions 1.4.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 ## User Address